 Glossary for the U.S. Transplant Data by Disease Report

-A measure of how the disease responded to treatment before the patient received a bone marrow or umbilical cord blood transplant.
+A measure of how the disease responded to treatment before the patient received a bone marrow, peripheral blood or umbilical cord blood transplant.
 The disease status can help predict the likelihood of a better or worse survival outcome after transplantation.

-In these reports, disease status is included only for leukemias, lymphomas and multiple myeloma.
+In these reports, disease status is included only for leukemias, lymphomas, myelodysplastic syndromes (MDS), myeloproliferative neoplasms (MPN) and multiple myeloma.
 Disease status are categorized as:

 - In remission—The disease responded well to treatment.
-There is no clinical evidence of leukemia.
+There is no clinical evidence of disease.

 - Not in remission—The disease is not responding to treatment.
-There is still evidence of leukemia.
+There is still evidence of disease.

 - No data—The disease status was not available.